 Realists leapt at the bait but ignored the fish beneath.
 As his translators pointed out, he didn't mean an actual wall, but a metaphorical distancing of good Americans longing to be great from their "worser" angels, the drug-dealer and rapist within that we all strive to restrain.

-And the claim that Obama personally wire tappped trump Towers -- well, sure, if you want to take that literally, he was wrong.
+And trump's claim that Obama personally wire tappped (sic) trump Towers -- well, sure, if you want to take that literally, he was wrong.
 But again, our leader was using his favorite literary device, a synecdoche tinged with metonymy, to say "Obama is part of a master Deep State plan to destroy my presidency."
-In this trope, the towers stand for trump's manhood, and to tapp that manhood -- well, the reader can take it from there.
+In this trope, the towers stand for trump's manhood, and to tapp (sic) that manhood -- well, the reader can take it from there.

-Trapped in our childish desire for facts, forever favoring realism over hallucinogenic crypto-expressionism, we fail as a nation to prosper from the Dumbledorean, Rafikian sagacity uttered in our leader's arcane proclamations.
+Trappped in our childish desire for facts, forever favoring realism over hallucinogenic crypto-expressionism, we fail as a nation to prosper from the Dumbledorean, Rafikian sagacity uttered in our leader's arcane proclamations.

-But thanks to the tutelage of Billy Shaughnessy, I hear what he is saying, I sense the impeccable deep structure beneath our leader's Seussian, Rube Goldbergian undiagrammable syntax.
+But thanks to the tutelage of young Billy Shaughnessy, I hear what he is saying, I sense the impeccable deep structure beneath our leader's Seussian, Rube Goldbergian undiagrammable syntax.

 His administration is truly a well-oiled machine, and if you don't believe me, you certainly will after some big fat beautiful negotiations.